 - HTML and CSS

-To further master software engineering fundamentals, I built and deployed a SaaS product, REPitchbook (rebranded to Black Swan Sales and further discussed in number 5 below).
+To further master software engineering fundamentals, I built and deployed a SaaS product - REPitchbook (further discussed in number 5 below).

 2. Learning Front and Back-End Web Development Frameworks